We are ISA, the Socio-Environmental Institute

 triangle 2021

-ISA and Rede de Sementes do Xingu launch the virtual reality film "Fazedores de Floresta", which presents, with narration by seed collector Milene Alves (bottom left), how the union of indigenous peoples, traditional communities and local communities made it possible to an innovative movement for forest restoration in the Xingu, Teles Pires and Araguaia river basins, in Mato Grosso.
+ISA and the Xingu Seed Network are launching the virtual reality film "Forest Makers," which, narrated by seed collector Milene Alves (below left), presents how the union of indigenous peoples, traditional communities, and local communities has enabled an innovative movement for forest restoration in the Xingu, Teles Pires, and Araguaia river basins in Mato Grosso.

 WATCH THE MOVIE